 Optional Detour: Tunnel Canyon

-Planning your Zebra Slot Canyon Hike
+Zebra Slot Canyon | FAQs

-When to hike to Zebra Slot Canyon
+When is the best time to hike to Zebra Slot Canyon?

 Zebra Slot Canyon, as with all slot canyons in southern Utah, is prone to flash floods that can be dangerous and even life-threatening.
 For obvious reasons, you don’t want to be caught in a slot canyon during a flash flood!

-Be sure to check the weather forecast and radars before you depart, and do not hike if rain is expected in the area.
+Important Safety Note | Be sure to check the weather forecast and radars before you depart, and do not hike to Zebra Slot Canyon if rain is expected in the area.

 The amount of water in Zebra Slot Canyon varies throughout the year.
 Typically, water levels are higher in the spring due to melting snow from the surrounding areas.

 The closest town to the Zebra Slot Canyon trailhead is Escalante, Utah, located just 10 minutes from the start of Hole in the Rock Road.
-Escalante makes for a great place to fill up your gas tank, stock up on last minute supplies or get a good night’s rest before starting your hike.
+Escalante makes for a great place to fill up your gas tank, stock up on last-minute supplies, or get a good night’s rest before starting your hike.